jesperfj/force-rest-api/README.md

 ## Run Tests

-This project currently only has integration-y tests (they hit the actual API).
-To make them work copy `src/test/resources/test.properties.sample` to `src/test/resources/test.properties` and replace the properties in the file with actual values.
+This project has a mix of unit tests and integration tests that hit the actual API.
+To make the integration tests work copy `src/test/resources/test.properties.sample` to `src/test/resources/test.properties` and replace the properties in the file with actual values.

 ### Login and password